 Couples Counselling and Marriage Counselling in Melbourne

-Relationship Facts: Emotional distance, not conflict, destroys relationships and marriages; How couples fight is far more important than what they fight about; Relationship and marital conflict occurs when one partner doesn’t see the other as reachable and responsive; Severe breaches of trust can be repaired; Being in a loving relationship helps us (particularly men) regulate stress and physical pain; Humans never outgrow the need for a secure relationship.
+Emotional distance, not conflict, destroys relationships and marriages; how couples fight is far more important than what they fight about; relationship and marital conflict occurs when one partner doesn’t see the other as reachable and responsive; severe breaches of trust can be repaired; being in a loving relationship helps us (particularly men) regulate stress and physical pain; humans never outgrow the need for a secure relationship.

 We help repair relationships.
 If your relationship needs help, call us now on 0400 999 918.